 Agree Upon a Deadline

-Let the Photographer Know Before The Shoot What You Need
+Let the Blog Photographers Know Before The Shoot What You Need

 If you’re working with a photographer for the first time, it’s super important to communicate with them the shots you need.
-My goal is to end up with at least 20 frames from each session, since I usually put 5-8 photos in every post.
+My goal is to end up with at least 20 frames from each session since I usually put 5-8 photos in every post.
 I also know that I prefer vertical photos over horizontal, so I request more of those photos.
-Lastly, I create a “shot list” and send it to my photographer before the shoot: I’ll email images as an example of the types of shots that I like, and sometimes I’ll include inspiration images of shots that I want to try.
+Lastly, I create a “shot list” and send it to my photographer before the shoot: I’ll share what the objective of the photo shoot is, and sometimes I’ll include inspiration images and examples of shots that I want to try.
 Let the photographer know from the get-go what types of shots you need to avoid any issues in the long run!

 Prep before your shoot